imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- -----------------------------
 -- Query: This SQL query calculates the order count for each customer and arranges the results in descending order by order count.
 -- It selects the customer number and uses the COUNT function to count the number of orders made by each customer.
--- The results provide insights into the customer engagement and their order habits.

 SELECT customerNumber, COUNT(orderNumber) AS order_count
 FROM orders